simpler-one/document-template.ui-spec/spec-example.md

 ## User can (Overview)
-- look the list of friend.
+- look the list of friend
+  - filter (optional description)
+  - sort (optional description)
+- jump to friend detail page
+- call a friend
 - ...